mbrandonw/presentations/2020-03-03-what-we-talk-about-when-we-talk-about-composition/presentation.md

 ws.map(String.init)
 ```

-^ Let's start with something simpler, `map`.
+^ To figure that out, let's start with something simpler, `map`.
 Most of the things we've considered so far emit a `map` operation.
 Arrays, optionals, dictionaries, results and streams all have map.

 ^ Many people would say that something is composable if it emits a `map`, but can we rectify these lines of code with our strict definition of composition is supposed to be?